Community & Outreach Classes & Events

 March 14 from 3:15-4:45pm

 Adult Watercolor Class

 Have you ever wanted to paint a thin wash of pale blue sky over a landscape?
 What about adding the look of texture to a painting using water color paints?
+Do you yearn to pick up a brush and replicate the sights in front of you?
 Start with our basic watercolor class taught by a professional artist.
-Learn the simple skills needed to progress to become a skilled painter.
+Learn the simple and basic skills needed to progress to become a skilled painter.
+Beginner and intermediate painters welcome!
 Materials not included.